What Is a String Quilt?

 - Forget about trying to match fabrics; string quilts are charming when assembled from a wide assortment of colors and fabric styles.

-- Choose quilting fabrics in a many color values (strips that contrast).
+- Choose quilting fabrics in many color values.

 - Strings can be any width, and for the most interesting results their widths should differ.
-I typically cut strips that are 1-1/4" to 2-1/2" wide for 8" or larger blocks; narrower widths for miniatures.
+I typically cut strips that are 1-1/4" to 2-1/2" wide for 8" or larger blocks; narrower widths for smaller blocks and miniatures.

-String piecing is a free-form quiltmaking method, so you will not usually mark a pattern onto your foundations.
+String piecing is a free-form quilt making method, so you do not need to mark a pattern onto foundations.
 Instead, you'll simply position strips, sew a seam, flip the strip right side up, and then add another.
 It's super simple, but there are so many ways to string piece that the results are never boring.